Trigger Points, Mattresses & Self-Treatment Techniques

 Tip #6 – Get A Better Mattress

-Everyone knows if you sit too long in one position or stand too long or lay on a difficult surface very long the pressure on certain parts of the body begins to build up fast.
-Ever think about this pressure building up when you sleep in bed for 8 hours?
-The body pressure does build up while we sleep and this is one reason some people toss and turn a lot.
+Everyone knows if you sit too long in one position or stand too long or lay on a problematic surface very long, the pressure on certain parts of the body begins to build up fast.
+Ever think about this pressure building up when you sleep in a bed for 8 hours?
+The body pressure does build up while we sleep, and this is one reason some people toss and turn a lot.

-Getting a good mattress that can absorb the pressure and disperse the weight is a sound option for pressure relief.
+Getting the right mattress that can absorb the pressure and disperse the weight is a healthy option for pressure relief.
 Check out these mattresses known for their pressure relief abilities.

-Note: We are not doctors, scientists or healthcare professionals, we are journalists and writers providing information and opinions based on our own research and personal preferences.
-Please seek a doctor or healthcare professional for sleep and pain related issues.
+Note: The writers for 10 Best Mattresses are not doctors, scientists, or healthcare professionals; we are journalists and writers providing information and opinions based on our research and personal preferences.
+The information in this article is for general information and educational purposes only.
+Please seek a doctor or healthcare professional for sleep and pain-related issues.